 Additionally, the role of the Vice-President, Human Resources was expanded to include a University-wide responsibility for equity issues.
 As such, the ARCDO now reports into the Human Resources & Equity portfolio.

-The Office is mandated to offer programs and services to students, faculty and staff across the three campuses.
-The Anti-Racism & Cultural Diversity Officer is a member of the Equity Issues Advisory Board at the University of Toronto and works closely with fellow Equity Offices.
+The office is mandated to provide support to students, staff and faculty across the three campuses.
 The Office engages collaboratively with stakeholders on campus to enable the University’s academic mission through the integration of its commitment to equity, diversity and inclusivity.

-The 3 primary areas of focus for the Office are:
+The four pillars of focus for the office are:

-- Ensuring that every member of the University community is accorded the requisite environment to live, learn and work free of bias or discrimination.
+● Enable and support the right of every member of the University community to live, learn and work free of discrimination and harassment.

-- Honouring the institutional commitment of the University of Toronto as an organization exemplifying commitment to anti-racism and the elimination of systemic discrimination.
+● Honour the institutional commitment of the University of Toronto to the principles of equity, diversity and inclusion by providing leadership in strategic antiracism initiatives and to continue to work towards the elimination of systemic racial discrimination.